usnistgov/800-63-3/sp800-63-3/sec1_2_introduction.md

 ### 2.1.
 How to Use this Suite of Special Publications

 The business model, marketplace, and the composition of the way identity services are delivered has drastically changed since initial versions of Special Publication 800-63 were released.
 Notably, CSPs can be componentized and composed of multiple independently operated and owned business entities.
-In addition, there is a significant benefit to provide strong authenticators even if no identity proofing is required.
+In addition, there is a significant benefit to the use of strong authenticators even if no identity proofing is required.
 Therefore, a suite of special publications under the 800-63 moniker has been created to facilitate these new models and make it easy to access the specific requirements for the function an entity may serve under the overall digital authentication model.
 Each document stands alone.
 However, it is expected that all CSPs, even componentized, will be required to meet the guidelines in [SP 800-63A](sp800-63a.html) and [SP 800-63B](sp800-63b.html).
-If the CSP also participates in an identity federation, which is preferred over a standalone CSP, meeting the requirements of [SP 800-63C](sp800-63c.html) will apply.
+If the CSP also participates in an identity federation, which is preferred over use of a standalone CSP, meeting the requirements of [SP 800-63C](sp800-63c.html) also applies.

 ### 2.2.
 Relationship to Other Standards and Guidelines

 This document has been written to satisfy the needs of federal agencies.
 However, with the expansion of citizen services throughout the world that require identity and authentication assurance, as well as an increasing number of use cases that promote international identity federation and interoperability, this guideline is intended to achieve alignment to national and international standards that describe levels of identity assurance.
 [Table 2-1](#63Sec2-Table1) provides a representative snapshot of mappings to various international and national assurance documents.
-This is not meant to imply that there is direct correlation between the IALs and AALs in this document and the levels in those standards, but that it is seen that this document fulfils the criteria as demonstrated in those standards.
+This is not meant to imply that there is direct correlation between the IALs and AALs in this document and the levels in those standards, but that it is seen that this document fulfills the criteria as demonstrated in those standards.

 <a name="63Sec2-Table1"></a>